vxnode/NODE-RAT/README.md

 ipconfig

 And copy the IPv4 address on your current running network.
-Make sure its not on any non connected wifi networks else it wont work Now replace this ip address into your client.py SERVER_IP =
+Make sure its not on any non connected wifi networks else it wont work.
+Now replace this ip address into your client.py SERVER_IP =